Register a Singapore Business

 - Employment Pass (EP)

-Applicable to foreigners who are equipped with years of management skills, formal tertiary education and having met the minimum salary requirement.
+Applicable to foreigners who are equipped with years of management skills and a formal tertiary education and have also met the minimum salary requirement.

-Also known as an Entrepreneur Pass.
-This is for foreign entrepreneurs who are actively involved in the business operations and who do not have a formal tertiary education.
-Applications can be made with MOM.
-Approval of this visa is on a case-by-case basis.
+Also known as the Entrepreneur Pass.
+This is for foreign entrepreneurs who are actively involved in business operations and who do not have a formal tertiary education.
+Applications can be made with the Ministry of Manpower (MOM).
+Approval of this visa is given on a case-by-case basis.

 - Local Nominee Director

-A local resident based in Singapore must act as your local nominee director, with a local residential address.
-This is applicable to foreigners who do not want to relocate to Singapore, and those not involved in the daily operations of a business.
+A local resident based in Singapore must act as the local nominee director of the company.
+This resident is defined as someone who has a local residential address.
+This rule applies to foreigners who do not want to relocate to Singapore, as well as those not involved in the daily operations of the business.